OctopusDeploy/docs/docs/installation/installing-tentacles/proxy-support.md

 ### SSH Targets

 Configuring a proxy for a SSH Target works in essentially the same way as with a Listening Tentacle as described above.
-Simply configure up the proxy details viaÂ *Environments > Proxies* and then select the appropriate proxy in the SSH Target details screen.
+Simply configure up the proxy details via *Environments > Proxies* and then select the appropriate proxy in the SSH Target details screen.

 ### Polling Tentacles